 As you can see, the process of implementing EHR doesn’t simply mean going from Point A to Point B. There are multiple, incremental phases you’ll need to complete, and each one feeds into the next.

-By taking a focused, careful approach, you can avoid many of the roadblocks that lead to ERP failures.
+By taking a focused, careful approach, you can avoid many of the roadblocks that lead to implementation failure.
 Prioritize planning, set realistic expectations, and involve your workforce through OCM, training, and software optimization.

 Is your healthcare practice considering making the switch to EHR?
-If so, contact an ERP software consultant below for a free consultation.
+If so, contact our enterprise software consultants below for a free consultation.

 Posts You May Like: